 warmth index

-The minus sign (‒) is used when the temperature grade (tropical , subtropical, etc.) is lower than the range indicated by the zone (tropical, subtropical, etc.).
-For example, Cartago Costa Rica is in a tropical zone (13), but the cooling effects of its high altitude—4710’ above sea level—results in a milder version of a tropical climate.
-This can be seen once its seasonality or warmth index is taken into account, 4.5, a subtropical grade, hence, ‒tropical.
+The minus sign (‒) is used when the warmth index is lower than the range indicated by the zone.
+For example, Cartago Costa Rica is in a tropical zone (13), but the cooling effects of its high altitude (4710’ above sea level) and even its rainy climate results in a milder version of a tropical climate.
+This can be seen once its warmth index is taken into account, 4.97 or subtropical grade 5 once rounded to the higher whole number, hence, ‒tropical or cool tropical.

-Buy now for your guide to several thousand locations worldwide and a comparison of other classification models—the USDA cold-hardiness zones, Koppen climate classification, and Holdridge life zones.
+Buy now for your guide to thousands of locations worldwide and a review of climate classification, including the USDA cold-hardiness zones, Koppen climate classification, and Holdridge life zones.